mandelsoft/ttyprogress/README.md

 Any such configuration can be used as preconfigured type, which can be instantiated with `New`.
-It creates a new configuration based on the given one, which can be configured independently of the original configuration.
+It creates a new configuration based on the given one, which can furthermore be configured independently of the original configuration.

 ```golang
 newtype := ttyprogress.New(bartype)